 Breaking the fast “Breakfast” can be a meal that happens after eight hours of fasting, or it can happen after ten hours or twelve hours or even eighteen hours.
-For example if you have dinner at 6 pm and you do not eat anything until the next day at 7 am, then you have just fasted for about 13 hrs.
-So then you’re breaking your 13 hour long fast at 7 am with breakfast!
+For example, if you have dinner at 6 pm and you do not eat anything until the next day at 7 am, then you have just fasted for about 13 hrs.
+So then you’re breaking your 13 hours long fast at 7 am with breakfast!

-Building the Perfect Low Carb Breakfast
+Building the Perfect Healthy Breakfast

 That you eat your “break fast” meal at 7 am or 1 pm it’s relevant to what your plate should look like.
-Food is a bunch of macro nutrients and micro nutrients put together to bring nourishment to your body and to fuel your life.
+Food is a bunch of macronutrients and micronutrients put together to bring nourishment to your body and to fuel your life.

-So What Should Your Low Carb Breakfast Contain?
+So What Should Your Healthy Breakfast Contain?

-That’s actually very simple: protein / fat and a little carbohydrate.
+That’s actually very simple: protein/fat and a little carbohydrate.
 Protein is a source of strength for the body that transforms into muscle, bone, neurotransmitters once it enters and is used by the body.
 Complete proteins are mainly from animal sources such as beef chicken, fish, eggs, and collagen, but hemp seeds and quinoa are also complete proteins.

 Fat is the raw material for all of our soft tissue such as skin, organ tissue, and hormones, and it represents more than 80% of our brain’s raw materials.
-Healthy sources of fat are: butter or ghee, coconut oil, olive oil, avocado, avocado oil, nuts and seeds.
+Healthy sources of fat are butter or ghee, coconut oil, olive oil, avocado, avocado oil, nuts, and seeds.

 So all of that is great stuff, but what you really need are some ideas as to what to eat.
 Figuring out what to put on your plate is the biggest challenge!
-Here are 16 simple, quick and delicious ideas for your low carb breakfast.
+Here are 16 simple, quick and delicious ideas for your breakfast.

 - Bacon, eggs, avocado, mushrooms & tomato